 The uncooked stuffed peppers will have a "best-before" date on the label of the package and can be stored in the fridge until that date.

-If you plan to eat the leftovers within a few days, store them in an airtight container in the fridge for up to 3-4 days.
-Just let the peppers cool down before storing them in the fridge.
+- If you plan to eat leftovers within a few days, store the peppers in an airtight container in the fridge for up to 3-4 days.
+Let them cool before refrigerating.

 Storing in the Freezer

-Wrap each pepper individually in plastic wrap or aluminum foil and then place them in a freezer-safe container or large freezer bag.
-Remove as much air as possible from the bag.
+Wrap each pepper individually and place in a freezer-safe container or bag, removing as much air as possible.

-When reheating, let them thaw in the fridge overnight and then reheat them in the oven at 350°F for 20-30 minutes or until they are heated through.
-You can also freeze the filling separately from the peppers if you prefer.
+To reheat, thaw overnight in the fridge, then bake at 350°F for 20-30 minutes until heated through.
+You can also freeze the filling separately if preferred.

 Nutrition Info